Letha (character): Fictional character biography

-Although Letha and Lascivious failed their mission to kill the Punisher, the Hood allowed the pair to live.
-They re-formed the Grapplers with Poundcakes and a new Screaming Mimi in order to lure out the original Mimi, who had become a superhero named Songbird.
-The Grapplers were eventually defeated and taken into custody, with the new Screaming Mimi leaving a life of crime.
-Letha later appeared as a member of Max Fury's Masters of Evil stationed in Bagalia.
-At some point, Letha befriended the second Titania, Mary MacPherran, and joined her and Poundcakes on an outing to a bar to meet Absorbing Man, Beast, and Wonder Man.

-After Jack Flag was betrayed by Captain America, who had been revealed as a Hydra agent, Letha joined Lascivious and Crossfire in nearly robbing the unconscious hero.
-However, Sharon Carter and Free Spirit were able to convince the villains to leave the scene.
+After Titania is killed by the Scourge of the Underworld, Letha seeks to avenge her death, but is killed by the Scourge along with seventeen other criminals.
+Long after her death, Letha and the Scourge's victims are resurrected by the Hood to eliminate the Punisher.
+Letha gains the ability to affect an opponent's aggression, causing them to go berserk with rage.
+Though Letha and Lascivious fail to kill the Punisher, the Hood allows them to live.
+Letha later appeared as a member of Max Fury's Masters of Evil.

-Letha was next seen working with Poundcakes as they extorted money from various business owners in New York City.
-Letha discovered the Avengers' butler Edwin Jarvis while waiting for Poundcakes during a mission.
+Letha is next seen working with Poundcakes as they extort money from various business owners in New York City.
+Letha discovers the Avengers' butler Edwin Jarvis while waiting for Poundcakes during a mission.
 This led to a battle with the new Wasp, Nadia Pym.
-Nadia managed to defeat both Letha and Poundcakes, and the pair was presumably incarcerated.
-The pair would later be hired by Nadia into her organization Geniuses in action Research Labs (G.I.R.L.), as she thought they could be redeemed for their past crimes.
+Pym manages to defeat both Letha and Poundcakes.
+However, Pym recruits the two into her organization Geniuses in action Research Labs (G.I.R.L.), believing that they could repent for their past crimes.
+While working as security officers for G.I.R.L., Letha and Poundcakes continue to pursue a legitimate career in professional wrestling.

-While working as a security officer for G.I.R.L., Letha and Poundcakes continued to pursue a legitimate career in professional wrestling.
-The duo branded themselves as the Skrull Kill Krew.
-After one of their matches, Letha and the rest of G.I.R.L. returned to Pym Labs to find it under attack from A.I.M.
-Letha and Poundcakes were sent to find Nadia's friend Ying.

 Powers and abilities

-Letha was a superb wrestler and hand-to-hand combatant who was known for her highly acrobatic style of fighting.
+Letha is a skilled wrestler and hand-to-hand combatant who was known for her highly acrobatic style of fighting.
 She has superhuman strength (2 tons) following treatment from Power Broker.
-Letha carried a variety of weapons within her special leather belts and straps.
-She also carried a rope for help in scaling walls.
+Letha carries a variety of weapons within her special leather belts and straps.

 After her resurrection by the Hood, Letha gained the ability to tap into the amygdala, a part of the brain that regulates aggression.
 She is able to make her opponents go berserk with murderous rage.
 She is able to target many individuals at once, such as when she forced a room full of veterans to kill each other in order to get the Punisher's attention.

-Other versions

-A zombified version of Letha appeared in the Marvel Zombies universe as an inhabitant of the Deadlands.